syrkis/virian.org/src/lib/opus/miiii.md

 ![Neuron Activations](figs/temp.svg)

-# Artificial Neuroscience On Arithmetic Transformers
+# Mechanistic Interpretability on Irriducible Integer Identifiers

 Deep learning models, especially transformers, have achieved remarkable success in complex computational tasks.
 However, understanding _how_ these models internalize and compute algorithms remains a significant challenge due to their sub-symbolic nature.